IDP vs OCR: Why OCR Alone Leaves You Stuck with Raw Text

 Accuracy and validation matter (financial, compliance)

-If you're processing invoices from 50 different vendors, each with their own distinct layout, OCR alone won't help.
-OCR gives you the text, but you still need something that can adapt to variation and pull out the right fields consistently.
+Processing invoices from 50 different vendors, each with their own layout?
+OCR alone won't help.
+It gives you text, but you still need something that adapts to variation and pulls out the right fields consistently.

 It's important to highlight that you're never really choosing between OCR and IDP.
 Any modern document processing solution uses OCR as a foundation, then layers intelligence on top.
 The real distinction between them is that after OCR has extracted the text, IDP continues with classification, validation, and integration of the data.